ADDITIONAL POOL FREEDIVING COMPETITION REGULATIONS

 As it is stated in the AIDA Regulations, any athlete who has a black out (BO) during his/her performance has to stop diving for the rest of the day.
 Since it is a mini competition and we only have one AIDA discipline on the competition day, this rule does not have much relevance.
 Nevertheless, a black out during the warm up is still considered a black out and an athlete who has a BO during their warm up, will not be allowed to compete on that day.

-3. An athlete who has a BO will not be able to win in the cumulative points across all Freediving Gold Coast competitions to be awarded overall 2020 Freediving Gold Coast Male Champion or overall 2020 Freediving Gold Coast Female Champion.
+3. An athlete who has a BO will not be able to win in the cumulative points across all Freediving Gold Coast Club competitions to be awarded overall 2020 Freediving Gold Coast Club Male Champion or overall 2020 Freediving Gold Coast Club Female Champions.

 It is possible that an athlete who has a red card in one of his/her performances could still have a higher total score compared to his/her competitors and still be able to win the Overall Champion title.
 However, if the red card was given because the athlete suffered a black out, he/she will lose the chance to win this title.
 As we are prioritising safety, all athletes who black out are penalised in the competition point standings.